oarevalo/BugLogHQ/readme.txt

 * By default bugLogHQ uses a datasource named "bugLog" with no password, to change this go to:
 	/bugLog/config/buglog-config.xml.cfm

-	Change the <setting /> tags for "db.dsn", "db.dbtype", "db.username", and/or "db.password" as needed.
+	Change the <setting /> tags for:
+	 db.dsn :	datasource name as defined in the CF administrator (by default is bugLog) db.dbtype : database type.
+Can be either mysql or mssql.
+The default is mysql db.username : username for the datasource (if needed) db.password : password for the datasource (if needed)

 * To access the bugLogHQ interface, go to /bugLog.
 The default username/password is:
 		username: admin